 You can also pair this delicious side dish with grilled steak or pan-seared chicken, roasted snapper, blackened swordfish, blackened shrimp, or crispy pan-fried mahi mahi.

 Check out all of our fish recipes and pick your favorite.
-We also have a collection of seafood recipes made using Blackened Seasoning.
+We also have a collection of seafood recipes made using Cajun Blackened Seasoning.
+We can't get enough of it!

 Storage and Reheating

-Allow the cooked rice dish to cool to room temperature.
-Transfer it to an airtight container.
-Store in the refrigerator for up to 3-4 days.
-The rice can be frozen in storage containers for up to 2 months.
+Let the cooked rice cool to room temperature, then transfer it to an airtight container.
+Store in the refrigerator for up to 3 to 4 days, or freeze for up to 2 months.

-Reheat on the stovetop by placing the rice in a pan, adding a splash of water to prevent drying, and stirring over medium heat until heated through.
-Or, you can microwave for a few minutes until hot.
+To reheat, place the rice in a pan with a splash of water and stir over medium heat until warmed through.
+You can also microwave it in short intervals, stirring in between, until hot.

-From the bayou of Louisiana, check out Kent Rollins's YouTube video, Cajun Dirty Rice with Justin Wilson.
-Cowboy Kent shows us how to make old-fashioned authentic dirty rice, cooked for 4 hours in a big cast-iron pot, with clips from Cajun Chef Justin Wilson.
+From the bayou of Louisiana, check out Kent Rollins's YouTube video Cajun Dirty Rice with Justin Wilson.
+Cowboy Kent shows how to make old-fashioned dirty rice, cooked low and slow for 4 hours in a big cast iron pot, with clips from legendary Cajun chef Justin Wilson.

-Chef Justin Wilson was a well-known TV personality and Cajun chef.
-He gained popularity through his cooking show, Justin Wilson's Louisiana Cookin', which was on TV in the 1970s and 1980s.
+Justin Wilson was a popular TV personality known for his Cajun cooking and storytelling.
+His show, Justin Wilson's Louisiana Cookin', aired in the 1970s and 1980s and brought Cajun food into American homes.

 Dirty Rice, also called Louisiana rice dressing, originating in the US state of Louisiana, is a flavorful Southern dish rooted in Cajun and Creole traditions.

-The easy dirty rice recipe gets its name from the speckled appearance of the rice dish, a combination of long-grain rice, ground beef, chicken livers, ground pork, and aromatic vegetables, all seasoned with a blend of Cajun spices.
+This rice recipe gets its name from the speckled appearance of the dish.
+It combines long grain rice, ground beef, chicken livers, ground pork, and aromatic vegetables, all seasoned with a blend of Cajun spices.

 Celebrated for its rich flavor and cultural significance, this classic rice dressing captures the essence of Southern comfort food.

 It is perfect for family gatherings and summer outings.
-On Fat Tuesday, include it on your Mardi Gras menu too!
+On Fat Tuesday, include it on your Mardi Gras menu too with our favorite Blackened Seafood!

 FAQ